jellydn/learn-nextjs14-dashboard/Learn.md

 - Justify why we need to optimize fonts and images.
 - Explain how to use Google Font with nextjs.
 - Explain how to use Image component with Tailwind CSS for swapping image between different screen sizes.

+## Chapter 4 - Layouts and Pages

+TBD